AI & Technology

 2. Email Productivity — The Biggest Time Drain You're Ignoring

-Email is where most professionals bleed time.
-And the numbers are worse than most people realize.
+Email is where most professionals bleed the most time.
+And honestly, the numbers are worse than most people realize.

-Harvard Business Review's analysis confirmed the McKinsey finding — the average professional spends about 28% of their workweek on email.
-For a standard 40-hour week, that's 11.2 hours on a single communication channel.
-And most of that time isn't reading.
-It's the writing — composing, re-reading, editing, deciding whether to hit send.
+Nonetheless, Harvard Business Review's analysis backed up what McKinsey found — the average professional spends about 28% of their workweek on email.
+Additionally, For a standard 40-hour week, that's 11.2 hours on one communication channel.
+Additionally, And most of that time isn't reading.
+It's the writing — composing, re-reading, editing, second-guessing whether to hit send.

 The real culprits: